Khetha0121/MultiThreading_101/README.md

 6. Total execution time: roughly 35 seconds (7 transactions × 5 threads, but overlapped)

 ### Output Pattern
-You'll see interleaved output like:
+Sample Interleaved output one might see:
 ```
 [Khethokuhle] Deposited: 45.67 | New Balance: 245.67
 [Khethokuhle] Withdrew: 23.45 | New Balance: 222.22